 I enjoy working in both monochrome and colour.

 I am an active member of the Edinburgh Photographic Society, which I first joined in 1976 and of which I have been the Syllabus Secretary, then Secretary.
-After that I was Chairman/Secretary of the Edinburgh International Exhibition for 4 years, and am now its Treasurer.
+After that I was Chairman/Secretary of the Edinburgh International Exhibition for 4 years, and and then its Treasurer for a year.